uniVocity/csv-parsers-comparison/README.md

 ## Conclusion

 These results prove that [uniVocity](http://www.univocity.com) developed *one of the fastest CSV parsers for Java* to date. *Jackson CSV* is currently faster when processing rows whose values are not enclosed within quotes, yet it does not support column selection.
 We are extremely proud to see the huge performance advantage [uniVocity-parsers](http://www.univocity.com/pages/about-parsers) offers over the other parsers.
-Not to mention the unique features that make our parsers not only the faster, but also the most feature complete and extensible text parsing architecture available for the Java platform.
+Not to mention the unique features that put our parsers among the faster, most feature complete and extensible text parsing architectures available for the Java platform.

 We will keep working to improve the performance of our parsers, and will update the results of this benchmark every time a new parser is added to the list.